Emergencies & After Hours

 - Incorporation of social responsibility/bystander intervention scenarios and discussions in classroom lectures.

-- Presentations to fraternities about bystander intervention and the prevention of sexual assault.
+- WRAC: Presentations to fraternities and other campus units about bystander intervention and the prevention of sexual assault.

 - An interdepartmental initiative, “UMD stands up to Hazing”, includes: YouTube video, wristbands, tabling, and pledging.